<about>

 Generally Speaking

 Unsurprisingly to those who know me.
 I have opinions.
 A lot of them.
 (If you want me to, I'll even create one on the spot and defend it on the fly.)
-Granted I'm trying to reduce the volume with which I am prone to express them and the frequency with which I find myself holding them strongly, but throughout my prolific opinion having ability I'mbeginning to find several common thoughts that drive the majority of my software opinions.
-You will find they align quite frequently with the writings of Ron Jeffries (this is a great example).
+Granted I'm trying to reduce the volume with which I am prone to express them and the frequency with which I find myself holding them strongly, but throughout my prolific opinion having ability I'm beginning to find several common thoughts that drive the majority of my software opinions.
+You will find they align quite frequently with the writings of Ron Jeffries.
+This is a great example.
 Here are a few big ones:

 Regarding the Person